Nannippus

+Distribution

 Nannippus lived as far south as central Mexico (N. peninsulatus) to as far north as Canada (N. lenticularis), to California in the west, and North Carolina (N. lenticularis) and Florida (N. peninsulatus) in the east.

+Palaeoecology

-Unlike its relatives, Nannippus, as well as all other three-toed horses endemic to North America, were browsers and mixed feeders that had diets consisting of C3 plants.
+Unlike its relatives, Nannippus, as well as all other three-toed horses endemic to North America, were browsers and mixed feeders that had diets consisting of C3 plants and possibly C4 plants.
+Dental microwear and mesowear of N. peninsulatus specimens from west-central Mexico suggests that it was a mixed feeder or a non-strict grazer, with a moderately abrasive diet over the course of its lifetime.